Consumer AI Tool for Personalized Micro-learning

 Discovery was broken because the book categories didn't speak in ideas, it spoke in titles.

-The home screen showed a library of book covers.
-That's how every reading app works.
-But BeFreed is not a reading app in the traditional sense, it's an idea-consumption app.
-Book titles are a terrible navigation metaphor for ideas.
+The home screen showed a library of book covers, and that's how every reading app works.
+However, BeFreed is not a traditional reading app, it's an idea-consumption app.

 Someone interested in understanding why habits are hard to change doesn't necessarily think "I want to read an Atomic Habits summary."
 They think about the underlying question.
 BeFreed's content was indexed wrong for the way users were actually thinking.

 The mind map feature let users navigate by idea cluster rather than by title.
-Tap a topic node, like Behaviour Change, Decision Making, Financial Thinking and see what ideas live there, across multiple books.
+Tap a topic node and see what ideas live there, across multiple books.
 It reframes the library around concepts rather than objects.

 This was also the feature with the most implementation risk.
 It required a taxonomy of ideas that didn't exist yet, and mapping books to that taxonomy manually.
 It also required lots of engineering power.
 I framed the first version as an editorial experiment, a fixed set of six clusters, rather than a dynamic generated graph to make it shippable within the short time frame.